helamhiri/Qhack2022_solutions/algorithms_500_DeutschJozsaStrikesAgain_template/readme.md

 2. Deutsch Jozsa algorithm

-The goal of the Deutsh Josa algorithm is to determine whether a function of the type  f:{0,1}<sup>N</sup> →{0,1} is constant or balanced using only one call to the corresponding oracle.
+The goal of the Deutsch Jozsa algorithm is to determine whether a function of the type  f:{0,1}<sup>N</sup> →{0,1} is constant or balanced using only one call to the corresponding oracle.

 ![dj](./Images/DJ_.png)